Governments tackle food price swings, disagree on stocks

-ROME (Reuters) - Farm ministers called for greater transparency and restrictive measures to contain volatility in food commodity markets at a meeting on Tuesday, but failed to agree on the bold idea of strategic grain stocks and side-stepped food use in biofuels.
+ROME, Oct 16 (Reuters) - Farm ministers called for greater transparency and r estrictive measures to contain volatility in fo od commodity markets at a meeting on Tuesday, but failed to agree on the bold idea of strategic grain stocks and side-stepped food use in biofuels.

 Over 30 ministers and deputy-ministers joined the meeting in Rome set up by the U.N.’s Food and Agriculture Organisation (FAO) after grain prices shot to record highs this summer - the third price spike in four years - fuelled by drought in the United States, Russia and other key producers.